turingschool/curriculum/source/projects/eventmanager.markdown

 </html>
 ```

-The first use of the ERB tags is familar to our previous example.
+The first use of the ERB tags is familiar to our previous example.
 The second
 use, when we display the legislators, is different.
 We are using the ERB tag
 that does not output the results `<% %>` to define the beginning of the block
-`<% legislators.each do |legislator| %>` and later the end of the block `<% end
+`<% legislators.to_a.each do |legislator| %>` and later the end of the block `<% end
 %>`.
 Inside those tags are the original tags which output the results.
 In
 this case, we are ouputting the first name, last name and website of each
 legislator.

+We add the `.to_a` method in the ERB tag to handle when a zip code does not have any representatives.
+Without this, our program would raise an error saying it can't perform `.each` on `nil`.
+The conversion of nil to an array produces an empty array which works better for us.

 This is a departure from what we originally implemented.
 Before we had to build
 the names of all the representatives.
 We intend now to give the template direct